Live the life of a pirate during the golden age of piracy!

 Not long before the end of their three-month voyage, their merchant ship is captured by Spanish pirates, and Abby is separated from her family and all she has known.
 But before she can adjust, the Spanish vessel is captured in turn—by the notorious English pirate Benjamin Hornigold, the leader of the Pirate Republic in Nassau.

-Hornigold renames the Spanish vessel Mary and decides that, rather than serving Abby to the sharks, he’ll have her serve as a member of his crew.
+Rather than serving Abby to the sharks, Hornigold will have her serve as a member of his crew.
 And so starts her new life as the Captain’s cabin boy.

 Abby’s adventures begin as they seize Spanish vessels in the Caribbean and sail in consort with many of the famous pirates of the day: Blackbeard (Edward Thache), Black Sam Bellamy and his partner, Paulsgrave Williams, Major Stede Bonnet, and Olivier LeVasseur.
 In Nassau, she meets Woodes Rogers, the new governor of the Bahamas, and Hornigold’s Jacobite-sympathizing nemeses, Henry Jennings and Charles Vane.